 Keleigh Sanford, Director of Research Administration

 As Director of Research Administration for the School of Engineering, Keleigh Sanford provides administrative leadership for research activities, including pre- and post-award support for sponsored projects and guidance on issues related to compliance.

 James Sarazen, Executive Administrative Dean

 As the Executive Administrative Dean, Jim Sarazen serves as chief financial officer and chief operating officer for the School of Engineering, and also as the school's lead administrative representative on all university-wide matters.

 Jennifer Stephan, Dean of Academic Advising and Undergraduate Studies

-Dean of Academic Advising and Undergraduate Studies Jennifer Stephan oversees a team of advisors to provide holistic academic support for all undergraduate students in the School of Engineering.
-She holistically advises undergraduate engineering students and collaborates with students, parents, faculty and staff university-wide to enable students to best meet their academic and personal goals, access campus resources, and navigate struggle or crisis.
-Stephan is responsible for School of Engineering orientation events, pre-major advising.
+Jennifer Stephan oversees a team of advisors to provide holistic academic support for all undergraduate students in the School of Engineering.
+She collaborates with students, parents, faculty and staff university-wide to enable students to best meet their academic and personal goals, access campus resources, and navigate struggle or crisis.
+Stephan is responsible for School of Engineering orientation events and pre-major advising.
 She guides and implements changes to undergraduate academic policy, degree requirements, senior degree certification, and their associated processes.